roseengineering/csgstep/README.md

 # csgstep

 A constructive solid geometry python library for OpenCASCADE.
 The API is based on the OpenSCAD and SolidPython API.
 The library can read and write STEP files.
+It can also export STL files.

 ## Examples